j127/vimrc/README.md

 vimrc
 =====

 Storing a vimrc starter.
-It has been patched together from various sources.
+It has been patched together from various sources, including some code from the .vimrc file in [Haskell Vim Now](https://github.com/begriffs/haskell-vim-now).
+See the `license` directory for a diff.

 Lots of experimentation.